webrecorder/browsertrix/docs/deploy/sso.md

 ## Deploying SSO with Headers
 ### Requirements
 - Authenticating proxy.
-This guide will take Apache2 as an example configured with Shibboleth.
+This guide uses Apache2 as an example configured with Shibboleth.

 !!! danger

-    Direct access to the ingress endpoint in the kubernetes cluster must be limited to only the proxy.
-If not restricted any user with direct access to the ingress would be able to manually set the required headers.
+    Direct access to the ingress endpoint in the Kubernetes cluster must only be limited to the proxy.
+If not restricted, any user with direct access to the ingress would be able to manually set the required headers.

 ### Configuration of Proxy
 1. Configure proxy to authenticate users with your preferred Identity Provider.
 Ensure that username, email and group membership are provided to the proxy.
 Configuration of this step is outside of this guide scope.
-2. Create virtual host for browsertrix
+2. Create virtual host for Browsertrix
 3. Protect the following paths behind authentication
     - /log-in/header
     - /api/auth/jwt/login/header